mongodb/docs/source/includes/api/list-tables/database-users-get-response.rst

      - string
      - The user's :ref:`authentication database
        <authentication-database>`.
 A user must provide both a username
        and authentication database to log into MongoDB.

-In |service|
-       deployments of MongoDB, the authentication database is always the ``admin`` database.
+       Returned values include:

+       - ``$external`` if the user is authenticated using X.509 certificates or |ldap|.
+       - ``admin`` users authenticated using :manual:`SCRAM-SHA </core/security-scram>`.

+         This is the default authentication scheme in |service|.

    * - ``deleteAfterDate``
      - string